-Bell’s Palsy Diagnosis and Treatment:
+Bell’s Palsy Diagnosis:

 Please contact the Facial Paralysis Institute on the right hand side of this page if you have any further questions about finding a specialist in your area.

-- An MRI examination of the internal auditory canal and brain to rule out any tumors such as acoustic neuroma.
+- MRI of the internal auditory canal and brain to evaluate acoustic neuroma and other types of tumors.

 For patients with facial paralysis and/or synkinesis who are unable to effectively smile, selective neurolysis is the most advanced treatment available.
-Selective neurolysis is a surgical procedure that involves the surgeon releasing the platysma muscle (the muscle that pulls the mouth downward) and decreasing nerve activity in the nerves that counteract the smile mechanism so that the mouth can once again turn upward, restoring the patient’s ability to smile.
+Selective neurolysis is a surgical procedure that involves Dr. Azizzadeh releasing the platysma muscle (the muscle that pulls the mouth downward) and decreasing nerve activity in the nerves that counteract the smile mechanism so that the mouth can once again turn upward, restoring the patient’s ability to smile.

-Patients who have partial paralysis either from Bell's Palsy, or other etiologies such as acoustic neuroma or temporal bone fractures, may also be candidates for "supercharging" or "signal upgrading" procedure in order to increase the power of the facial nerve and help the facial muscles work more effectively.
+Patients who have partial paralysis either from Bell's palsy, or other etiologies such as acoustic neuroma or temporal bone fractures, may also be candidates for "supercharging" or "signal upgrading" procedure in order to increase the power of the facial nerve and help the facial muscles work more effectively.
 The concept is to help strengthen weak smile muscles while preserving basic function.
 The masseteric nerve is the most common nerve utilized to help strengthen the facial nerve.
 The procedure is an outpatient procedure.

 Botox for Bell's Palsy